-CHM-273 Organic Chemistry II

-Prerequisite: CHM-263, Organic Chemistry I. Continuation of CHM-263 including spectroscopic methods for molecular structure determination.
-Laboratory work involving the procedures introduced in CHEM-263 and the use of infrared spectroscopy and gas chromatography for compound identification.
+CHM-273 Organic Chemistry II (5 s.h.)
+Prerequisite: CHM-263, Organic Chemistry I. Continuation of CHM-263, Organic Chemistry I, including spectroscopic methods for molecular structure determination.
+Laboratory work involving the procedures introduced in CHM-263 and the use of infrared spectroscopy and gas chromatography for compound identification.
 (45-60) Equivalent to 70-275, CHEM-221.

-CIS-119 Introduction to Programming

-Prerequisite: CIS-125, Intro to Programming Logic with Language, or permission of the instructor.
+CIS-119 Introduction to Programming (4 s.h.)
+Prerequisite: CIS-125, Introduction to Programming Logic with Language, or permission of the instructor.
 This course provides students exposure to computer program design, structure, development, and troubleshooting through an examination of such topics as logic concepts, variables, input/output, interactive constructs, conditional flow, modular design, create and manage databases, debugging, cgi scripting, object-oriented programming, and the comparison of programming languages.
 (60-0) Equivalent to 15-168, ISTS-105.

-CIS-125 Intro to Programming Logic with Language (3 s.h.)
+CIS-125 Introduction to Programming Logic with Language (3 s.h.)

-Prerequisite: BCA-101, Introduction to Computers and Information Systems, or permission of the instructor.
 A fundamental requirement for people in the Information Technology field is the ability to organize a solution to a problem.
 This, in and of itself, is a difficult task.
 Often, however, this skill takes a backseat to learning code or is lost in the complexity of the task.
-Intro to Programming Logic w/Language concentrates on the process of developing a logical algorithmic solution to a problem.
+Introduction to Programming Logic w/Language concentrates on the process of developing a logical algorithmic solution to a problem.
 (45-0) Equivalent to 15-196, ISTS-125.

 CIS-155 Introduction to Video Game Testing (3 s.h.)

-Intro to Video Game Testing defines the steps involved in taking the basic idea for a video or computer game through the formal steps of definition and implementation.
+Introduction to Video Game Testing defines the steps involved in taking the basic idea for a video or computer game through the formal steps of definition and implementation.
 The course is meant to provide the overview of how testing is incorporated into video game production and development.
 Basic testing concepts will be introduced to the students.
 Students will develop their working video game.
 The students will then thoroughly test other students' video games.
+Equivalent to ISTS-140.
 (45-0)